oscal-club/awesome-oscal/README.md

 - [OMB'S OPAL](https://github.com/EOP-OMB/opal): OSCAL Policy Administration Library (OPAL) provides a simple web application from the US government's Office of Management and Budget for managing system security plans, using the OSCAL standard to inform its data models.

+- [NREL Cyber's oscal](https://github.com/NREL-CYBER/oscal): a library of types and utility functions for using the OSCAL JSON object models conveniently with Typescript applications.

+- [NREL Cyber's oscal-atoms](https://github.com/NREL-CYBER/oscal-atoms): a library for Atomic components for interacting with oscal-cache (see below).

+- [NREL Cyber's oscal-cache](https://github.com/NREL-CYBER/oscal-cache): A libray with a collection of stores, commands and queries for OSCAL application cache.

-- [Risk Redux's Control Freak](https://github.com/risk-redux/control_freak), a delightful Ruby on Rails application using the NIST 800-53 control catalogs in OSCAL JSON format to make the controls easily searchable.
+- [Risk Redux's Control Freak](https://github.com/risk-redux/control_freak): a delightful Ruby on Rails application using the NIST 800-53 control catalogs in OSCAL JSON format to make the controls easily searchable.

 - [SHR Group's pyOSCAL](https://gitlab.com/shrgroup/oss/python/pyoscal): Python library to convert OSCAL content into python objects, developed by the clever [@mruge](https://github.com/mruge).  [pyOSCAL-Builder](https://gitlab.com/shrgroup/oss/python/pyoscal-builder) automatically generates pyOSCAL dynamically from the lastes NIST OSCAL Metaschema.